jinfanfrankhu/jinfanfrankhu.github.io/_projects/2tuftsai.md

 <img src="{{ '/images/projects/tuftsudhr/levenshteinformula.png' | relative_url }}" alt="A formula for deriving Levenshtein Distance" style="display: block; margin: 20px auto; max-width: 100%; height: auto;">

 <p>Yeah, I know.
 Don't worry though, despite this math looking really complicated, it's actually pretty simple.
 Levenshtein distance is basically a measurement of <i>how many letters you have to substitute, add, or delete to get from word a to word b.</i> An example: the Levenshtein distance between the words "Frank" and "Tank" is two!
 Substitute "r" for "T" (+1 to distance), and delete "F" from "FTank" (+1 to distance).
 This is often used in spell-check algorithms: if a word isn't recognized in the spell-checker's dictionary, it'll ask you if you meant words that are a small Levenshtein distance away.
 It's also used in... drumroll please... comparative linguistics!
-Because languages with a shared common ancestor should have tons of cognates with each other, levenshtein distance becomes a great way to measure the linguistic distance between two languages!</p>
+Because languages with a shared common ancestor should have tons of cognates with each other, Levenshtein distance becomes a great way to measure the linguistic distance between two languages!</p>

 <img src="{{ '/images/projects/tuftsudhr/dutchmeme.png' | relative_url }}" alt="A meme of Dutch's similarity with English" style="display: block; margin: 20px auto; max-width: 100%; height:auto;">